sf-wdi-37/schedule/hw/week-01.md

 1. Read through http://learnlayout.com/ and look carefully at the examples.
 This should take about 30-45 minutes.

-2. Spend ~45 min - 1 hour on this site-recreation layout activity: https://github.com/sf-wdi-37/site-recreation
+2. Spend ~45 min - 1 hour on [this site-recreation layout activity.](https://github.com/sf-wdi-37/site-recreation)

-3. Spend ~45 min - 1 hour completing at least the Security Questions portion in https://github.com/sf-wdi-37/js-control-flow-training/
+3. Spend ~45 min - 1 hour completing at least the Security Questions portion in [JavaScript Control Flow](https://github.com/sf-wdi-37/js-control-flow-training/)

-Bonus activity: look ahead at tomorrow’s functions lesson - https://github.com/sf-wdi-37/js-functions - if you still have time/energy.
+Bonus activity: look ahead at [tomorrow’s functions lesson](https://github.com/sf-wdi-37/js-functions) - if you still have time/energy.

 ** Remember your personal portfolio is due Friday! **
 <!--